-- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.

 Formal performance evaluations were undertaken during the reporting period.
-The process involved the directors and senior executives completing a questionnaire and results being discussed by the board.
+The process involved the directors and senior executives completing a questionnaire and results being discussed by the Board.
 The composition of committees was also formally reviewed after changes at Board level.

-- (a) have and disclose a process for periodically evaluating the performance of its senior executives; and - (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+- (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and - (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.